 Repr.
 2; H361 (suspected human reproductive toxicant): Substances are classified in Category 2 for reproductive toxicity when there is some evidence from humans or experimental animals, possibly supplemented with other information, of an adverse effect on sexual function and fertility, or on development, and where the evidence is not sufficiently convincing to place the substance in Category 1.
 If deficiencies in the study make the quality of evidence less convincing, Category 2 could be the more appropriate classification.
-Such effects shall have been observed in the absence of other toxic effects, or if occurring to be a secondary non-specific consequence of the other toxic effects.
+Such effects shall have been observed in the absence of other toxic effects, or if occurring together with other toxic effects the adverse effect on reproduction is considered not to be a secondary non-specific consequence of the other toxic effects.

-With respect to adverse effects on sexual function and fertility, RAC concludes that BPAF has a clear and adverse impact on pregnancy outcomes in rats with a dose-dependent decrease in fertility index and no pregnancies achieved at the top dose of 300 mg/kg bw/d.
+With respect to adverse effects on sexual function and fertility, RAC concludes that bisphenol AF has a clear and adverse impact on pregnancy outcomes in rats with a dose-dependent decrease in fertility index and no pregnancies achieved at the top dose of 300 mg/kg bw/d.
 RAC highlights the steep dose-response curve, seen at doses at which general toxicity was not marked and not severe enough to explain the observed effects on fertility.
 Thus, these effects are considered a direct toxic effect and not of secondary non-specific nature.
-Further experimental observations support this conclusion, as disturbance of oestrus cycle, adverse effects on testis, a positive outcome of the Uterotrophic assay, as well as various mechanistic in vitro studies on oestrogenicity suggest an endocrine mediated mechanism of action for the main constituent of BDDP-BPAF, i.e. BPAF.
+Further experimental observations support this conclusion, as disturbance of oestrus cycle, adverse effects on testis, a positive outcome of the Uterotrophic assay, as well as various mechanistic in vitro studies on oestrogenicity suggest an endocrine mediated mechanism of action for bisphenol AF.

 Classification in Category 1A is not appropriate as no relevant human data is available supporting harmonised classification in this category.
 Classification in Category 2 is not appropriate as the evidence for adverse effects on sexual function and fertility is considered clear evidence.
-This conclusion is line with the previous RAC assessments of the two structurally very similar chemicals, BPA and BPS, which both were concluded to elicit similar but not as potent effects on pregnancy outcomes and fertility index as BPAF via an oestrogenic main mode of action.
+This conclusion is line with the previous RAC assessments of the two structurally very similar chemicals, BPA and BPS, which both were concluded to elicit similar but not as potent effects on pregnancy outcomes and fertility index as bisphenol AF via an oestrogenic main mode of action.

-RAC concludes that classification for adverse effect on sexual function and fertility of BDDP-BPAF as Repr.
+RAC concludes that classification for adverse effect on sexual function and fertility of bisphenol AF as Repr.
 1B; H360F, is justified.